West Little River, Florida

 West Little River is a census-designated place (CDP) in Miami-Dade County, Florida, United States.
+It is part of the Miami metropolitan area of South Florida.
 The population was 34,128 at the 2020 census.

 Most of West Little River was originally a neighborhood of the city of Miami when it was annexed into the city in 1925.
 With the arrival of the Great Depression, Miami gave up its jurisdiction and West Little River became an unincorporated area of Miami-Dade County.

 Geography

 West Little River is located 9 mi north-northwest of downtown Miami at 25°51′25″N 80°14′13″W (25.856923, -80.237020).
 It is bordered by Westview to the north, Pinewood and El Portal to the east, Hialeah to the west, and Gladeview and the Miami neighborhood of Liberty City to the south.

 According to the United States Census Bureau, the West Little River CDP has a total area of 4.7 sqmi, of which, 4.6 sqmi are land and 0.1 sqmi, or 1.59%, is water.
 The Little River Canal forms the northeast border of the CDP.